jwmdykes/GadgetChatApp/readme.md

 # Trying out [Gadget](gadget.dev)

 I tried making a simple chat app using Gadget to see how the experience is versus what you would need to do to create an app with similar features from scratch.
+Here are my rough notes about what I found good, and what were my pain points that could be improved when working with Gadget.

 ## What Gadget comes with out of the box